anuzx/Leetcode/345.reverse vowels of a string /logic.md

 and here we are not using <= as it will not give us the desired result because it will swap one more time due to the fact that even tho
 <br>outer while loop says start <= end but it will only check this for initial condition of start and end , and not after they have
 <br>advanced to find the vowel so in case start becomes > end they will still swap </h3>
-due to the fact that the outer while loop will only check the initial value of start and end , and not the values after the pointers have moved to find the vowels <h2>